AdaCore/spark2014/docs/ug/usage.rst

 |GNATprove| project switches can be edited from the panel ``GNATprove`` (in
 ``Project --> Edit Project Properties --> Switches``).

-In some proof modes (``--proof=then_split`` or ``--proof=all_split``),
+In some proof modes (``--proof=then_split`` or ``--proof=path_wp``),
-|GNATprove| attempts to prove checks separately for the possible paths leading to
+|GNATprove| attempts to prove checks separately for the possible paths leading
-a check.
+to a check.
 If the proof fails on a specific path, the user can display this path in GPS by clicking on the icon to the left of the failed proof message, or to the left of the corresponding line in the editor.
 The path is hidden again when re-clicking on the same icon.

 We recommend that you enable the option ``Draw current line as a thin line`` (in ``Edit --> Preferences --> Editor --> Fonts & Colors``) so that GPS does not